 - Start by adding 3 tbsp of ice cold water and mix to form a dough.
 Add more water, a tsp at a time, only as required to get a soft dough.
 Place, covered, in the fridge for 30 minutes.

-(yields 4 individual sized pies, 4 inch diameter each)
+(yields 4 individual sized pies, 3.5 inches diameter, 1.5 inches deep each)

 - Divide the dough into 4 equal parts.
 (The easiest way is to weigh the total amount, divide the weight by 4 and then make 4 portions, each weighing that amount.
 For me, the total weight was 375 g so I made 4 portions each weighing 94 g)